Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 ```
 </details>

-### Introducing the concept of Ownership
+### Introducing permissions

- In the `HelloWorldPlayer.cs `Script we  introduce the concept of ownership on a `NetworkVariable` (read and write permissions).
+In the `HelloWorldPlayer.cs ` script we  introduce read and write permissions on a `NetworkVariable` .
 For the purposes of this demo, the server will be authoritative on the `NetworkVariable` representing position.
 All clients are able to read the value, however.

 `HelloWorldPlayer` overrides `NetworkStart`.